 We all use maths every day, even if that’s not what we call it.
 We check our change at the shops, work out how expensive the new carpet will be, decide when we need to leave the house to get to the airport.
 And at the other end of the spectrum, brilliant scientists are using maths to build the internet and help us understand the laws of the universe.

-Our main aims at Richmond are to encourage children to enjoy maths, to help children to feel secure enough to have a go at problem solving and, most importantly, help them to see how this learning is applied to real life situations so they will be able to use the things they’ve learned when they grow up.
+Our main aims are to encourage children to enjoy maths, to help children to feel secure enough to have a go at problem solving and, most importantly, help them to see how this learning is applied to real life situations so they will be able to use the things they’ve learned when they grow up.

 A lot of emphasis in maths is placed on using mental calculations where possible, using jottings to help support thinking.
 As children progress through the school and are taught more formal written methods, they are still encouraged to think about mental strategies they could use first.
 It is important that children are secure with number bonds (adding numbers together and subtracting them) and have a good understanding of place value (tens and units etc.) before embarking on formal written methods